 Therefore, construction arbitrations arising from major projects are inherently expert heavy and will often stand and fall on expert evidence.

-While soft skills are important, it is the weight the arbitral tribunal gives to an expert’s evidence that will be critical to the tribunal’s decision on the issue the expert gives evidence on.
-When deciding between two conflicting experts’ opinions, a tribunal is likely to give significantly more weight to the opinion of an ‘actual’ expert with extensive day-to-day experience and credentials in the issue on which the opinions is given than to the opinion of a professional expert with limited or no actual experience of the issue.
+Although soft skills are important, it is the weight the arbitral tribunal gives to an expert’s evidence that will be critical to the tribunal’s decision on the issue on which the expert gives evidence.
+When deciding between two conflicting experts’ opinions, a tribunal is likely to give significantly more weight to the opinion of an ‘actual’ expert with extensive day-to-day experience and credentials in the issue on which the opinion is given than to the opinion of a professional expert with limited or no actual experience of the issue.

 Experts are expected to be independent in international arbitrations.
-This requirement is reflected in the IBA Rules on the Taking of Evidence in International Arbitration (Article 5.2(c)).
+This requirement is reflected in the International Bar Association Rules on the Taking of Evidence in International Arbitration (Article 5.2(c)).
 A lack of independence is highly likely to come to light during the arbitration.

-Properly briefing expert witnesses at the outset is imperative to ensure the expert’s report (or reports) is focused, exhaustive, authoritative, cost-effective and submitted on time.
+It is imperative that expert witnesses are properly briefed at the outset, to ensure the expert’s report (or reports) is focused, exhaustive, authoritative, cost-effective and submitted on time.